-In the case where the result of the proposed studies performed in accordance with the present decision would not confirm the grouping and read-across hypothesis, this outcome shall not alter the obligation of the Registrant to meet the standard information requirements.
+In the case where the result of the proposed OECD 408 studies or available/on-going OECD 422 studies performed in accordance with the present decision would not confirm the grouping and read-across hypothesis relied upon by the Registrant, this outcome shall not alter the obligation of the Registrant to meet the standard information requirements.
 Should the read-across strategy be inadequate, it is the responsibility of the Registrant to ultimately submit reliable information or adaptations which is used in a way that does not underestimate hazards of the registered substance in relation to the relevant endpoints.

-Finally, the read-across adaptation based on the results of the proposed tests shall ensure that any remaining uncertainties, including results of any existing studies which might give rise to concern, are analysed, minimized, and taken into account for the purpose of classification and labeling and/or risk assessment.
+Finally, the read-across adaptation based on the results of the proposed tests shall ensure that any remaining uncertainties, including results of any existing studies which might give rise to concern, are analysed, minimized, and taken into account for the purpose of classification and labelling and/or risk assessment.